Projects

 Work hard, play hard.
 That has always been our motto.
 Here a student is exploring the rainforest on a zipline near the end of our 2022 turtle project.

-This project’s start date will be approximately at the middle of June.
-Exact dates will be determined once airfare is purchased for the group.
+This project’s start date will be approximately in the middle of June.
+Exact dates will be determined once airfare is purchased for the group, typically in January or early February.

 Accommodations

 The project is located on a beautiful 10km stretch of beach surrounded by rainforest and mangroves.
 Accommodations are basic, safe and within eyesight of the ocean with students staying in dormitory-style rooms with bunk beds.
 Three organic and locally sourced meals are served in the open air dining area.
-There is a fresh water well on-site with unlimited clean water but no on-grid electricity.
+There is a fresh water well on-site with unlimited clean water and electricity is available to charge fans and cameras.
 Toilets are modern western style and there is cool running water for showers.
 The surrounding rainforest and mangroves are a wonderful backdrop and offer plenty of wildlife viewing opportunities.

 Located 500 yards from the beach, students stay in basic but comfortable rooms

-Open air dining and kitchen area offer great view of the surrounding jungle
+Open air dining and kitchen area offer great view of the surrounding rainforest

 There is abundant wildlife viewing opportunities on property including sloths

-Costa Rica Rainforest Project ~ Aprox departure date of July 6, 2024
+Costa Rica Rainforest Project ~ Aprox departure date July 8-10, 2025

 Blue Macaws

-Students will be helping with all aspects of the station including scientific data collection, plant research and rainforest restoration, sea turtle conservation, organic gardening, wildlife monitoring with camera traps, beach clean-up’s, trail maintenance and community outreach.
-Students will be surrounded by and working with scientists and researchers making this an excellent program for anyone with a curiosity of what it would be like to work in the science field or who loves to be surrounded by biodiversity.
+This is a unique project where there is a heavy focus on learning from and interacting with the bio-stations scientists and researchers as well as volunteering.
+Students will be helping with all aspects of the station including scientific data collection, rare and endemic plant research, rainforest restoration, sea turtle conservation, restorative farming, wildlife monitoring with camera traps, ecology, and beach clean-up’s.
+This is an excellent program for anyone with a curiosity of what it would be like to work in the science field or who loves to be surrounded by biodiversity.

 Students will also be participating in three educational modules taught by the bio-station’s scientists and researchers.
-These modules start off in an open air classroom and then move to the field where students put their knowledge into practice.
+These modules start off in an open-air classroom and then move to the field where students put their knowledge into practice.
 The topics for modules range from sea turtle conservation to wildlife monitoring and more.
 Topics will be chosen based on availability.
+In addition to these modules, there are a variety of educational presentations, typically in the afternoon.
+These presentations vary in topic and are presented by the station’s researchers and scientists with topics typically revolving around the different research being conducted at the station.

 Apex Predator and Camera Trap Educational Module